 (A) Do you think this requirement should be retained, regardless of what other changes are made to the gender recognition system?

 Yes.
 Anyone can make a statutory declaration in front of a magistrate.
 If the required terms are freely available on line, so that a draft could be downloaded and changed to fit the applicant, it should be simple enough.
 The statutory declaration gives solemnity to the occasion.
 It protects by criminal sanctions against frivolous or fraudulent applications.

 (B) If you answered yes to (A), do you think that the statutory declaration should state that the applicant intends to ‘live permanently in the acquired gender until death’?

-I am not sure at the moment.
-I need to think more about some of the questions before I respond.
-I tend to think, no. I am clearly trans.
+No. I am clearly trans.
 I have the diagnosis, and I have been transitioned for sixteen years.
 When I transitioned, I had heard of people reverting, and thought I might find myself reverting- but even if in five years’ time I was trying to live male again, I knew that I had to transition, to try it, before I could be reconciled to that.
 Seeking a GRC, with a statutory declaration, is sufficient proof of serious intent.

 (C) If you answered no to (A), do you think there should be any other type of safeguard to show seriousness of intent?

 I can’t think what that would be.
 If you have a suggestion, please comment below.
 Possibly, just wanting to apply is sufficient proof of seriousness of intent.
 What cis person wants to declare themselves trans?

 8. Currently, applicants must pay £140 to apply for a Gender Recognition Certificate.

 (A) Do you think the fee should be removed from the process of applying for legal gender recognition?